gauridhumal-06/Pizza_Sales_Insights/README.md

-# Pizza_Sales_Insights
-Excel Project Sales Insights

 # 🍕 Pizza Sales Performance Analysis (End-to-End)

-An end-to-end sales analytics project built using MS SQL Server and Microsoft Excel to analyze pizza sales performance, uncover business insights, and create an interactive dashboard for decision-making.
-The project focuses on transforming raw transactional data into meaningful KPIs and visual reports that help identify sales trends, customer ordering behavior, and product performance.
+An end-to-end sales analytics project built using MS SQL Server and Microsoft Excel to analyze pizza sales data and generate business insights through SQL analysis and interactive dashboards.

 ---

 # 📌 Short Description / Purpose

-The Pizza Sales Performance Analysis project was developed to simulate a real-world business intelligence workflow using sales transaction data.
-The project involves building a complete analytics pipeline — from importing raw CSV data into SQL Server, performing advanced SQL analysis, transforming data using Power Query, and creating an interactive Excel dashboard for reporting and business insights.
+The Pizza Sales Performance Analysis project was developed to analyze pizza sales transaction data using SQL and Excel.
+The project focuses on importing raw CSV data into MS SQL Server, performing SQL-based KPI analysis, and building an interactive Excel dashboard for reporting and visualization.

-This dashboard helps stakeholders understand revenue patterns, peak ordering hours, top-performing pizza categories, and underperforming menu items to support data-driven business decisions.
+The dashboard helps analyze sales trends, ordering behavior, top-selling pizzas, and overall business performance.

 ---